-At the New Zealand service at Tel el Saba, no seating will be available and visitors must be prepared to stand for at least one hour.
+At the New Zealand service at Tel Beer Sheva, no seating will be available and visitors must be prepared to stand for at least one hour and a half hours.

 The weather is likely to be hot to very hot.

-As there is limited shade in Beersheba War Cemetery and at Tel el Saba, attendees should be prepared with wide-brimmed sunhats and sunscreen.
+As there is limited shade in Beersheba War Cemetery and at Tel Beer Sheva, attendees should be prepared with wide-brimmed sunhats and sunscreen.
+Water will be provided.

 All attendees will enter the commemorative sites through airport-style security screening